The Point-Boundary Art Gallery Problem is $\exists\mathbb{R}$-hard: Arranging the art gallery

-\begin{definition} (Nook) a \emph{nook} consists of a line segment on the boundary of the art gallery, called the \emph{nook segment}, and geometry around it to restrict the visibility of that segment.
-The region of partial visibility of a nook is the set of points which can see some part of the nook segment. \end{definition}
+We use constraint \emph{nooks} to enforce constraints involving multiple variables.
+Each nook consists of a line segment on the boundary of the art gallery, called the \emph{nook segment}, and two polygon vertices called \emph{opening points}.
+The \emph{region of partial visibility} of a nook is the set of points which can see some part of the nook segment.

-These differ from the nooks used by Abrahamsen et al in \cite{ExistsRHardness} in two ways.
-First, we will sometimes need intersect a convex vertex with a nook in order to help form a guard region, as in Figure \ref{NookRegion}.
-Second, we don't require guard regions constrained by the nook to line up with the partial visibility region in any particular way.